Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Aroona - Currimundi's median income among taxpayers was $49,168 and average income stood at $62,775 in the financial year 2022.
-These figures compared to Rest of Qld's median of $50,780 and average of $64,844 respectively.
-As of September 2025, estimates based on Wage Price Index growth of 13.99% suggest the median income would be approximately $56,047 and average income $71,557.
-According to the 2021 Census, household, family, and personal incomes in Aroona - Currimundi ranked modestly between the 33rd and 41st percentiles.
-The predominant income cohort spanned 33.3% of locals (3,439 people) in the $1,500-$2,999 category, mirroring the broader area where 31.7% occupied this bracket.
-Housing affordability pressures were severe with only 82.8% of income remaining, ranking at the 40th percentile.
-The area's SEIFA income ranking placed it in the 5th decile.
+The Aroona - Currimundi SA2 had median taxpayer income of $49,168 and average income of $62,775 in financial year 2022.
+This compares to Rest of Qld's figures of $50,780 and $64,844 respectively.
+By September 2025, estimated median income would be approximately $56,047 and average income $71,557, based on Wage Price Index growth of 13.99% since financial year 2022.
+According to the 2021 Census, incomes in Aroona - Currimundi rank modestly, between the 33rd and 41st percentiles for household, family, and personal incomes.
+The predominant income cohort spans 33.3% of locals (3,439 people) earning $1,500 - $2,999, similar to the broader area where 31.7% fall into this bracket.
+Housing affordability pressures are severe, with only 82.8% of income remaining, ranking at the 40th percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income